Dardan Kapiti

-Dardan Kapiti (born March 22, 2000) is a Kosovan professional basketball player for Trepça and member of the Kosovo national team.
+Dardan Kapiti (born March 22, 2000) is a Kosovan professional basketball player for Trepça of the Kosovo Basketball Superleague.
+He is a member of the Kosovo national team.

 Youth and college career

 Kapiti started playing basketball with the youth team of Kerasan Pristina.
 In August 2017, he signed for the Dutch youth team of Apollo Amsterdam.
 Kapiti later became part of the college teams Florida Atlantic Owls and Eastern Kentucky.

 Professional career

 Kerasan (2016–2017)

 Kapiti made his professional debut at the age of 16 in the 2016–17 Superleague season where he averaged 7.08 points in 13 games.

 Trepça (2023–present)

 On August 6, 2023, Kapiti signed for Trepça of the Kosovo Superleague.
 In the 2024-25 Champions League qualifiers, he averaged 10.0 points, 7.0 rebounds and 1.0 assist in two games against Kervanos and Nymburk.

 National team career

 Kapiti played for Kosovo's under-16, under-18 and under-20 team.

 Kapiti debuted for the Kosovo national team on 28 June 2018 against Hungary in the 2019 World Cup qualification.